Amateur Radio Station at G4CQM

 So, I've had to make some big changes at a time when my own health is not good.

 I decided to move my station into our large kitchen area, a room that I tend to use the most.
-You can see pictured above my current setup, a Yaesu FT-710 SDR transceiver connected to my Antron 99 vertical antenna via an earthed patch panel for safety.
+You can see pictured above my current setup, a Yaesu FT-710 SDR transceiver.
+This is connected to an Antron 99 vertical antenna kindly donated by Don G0RQL via an earthed patch panel for safety.

 I had planned to try 70MHz (4M) band and carried out the required software update on my FT-710.
 Unfortunately the first antenna that I tried a simple halo was useless.
 Since then I have aquired a simple two element yagi which will be aimed in an easterly direction but not yet installed.

-You can see that I've been experimenting with solar power.
+You can see that I've been experimenting with solar power and different manufacturers equipment.
 Panels are very cheap these days and 130Ah sealed lead acid batteries keenly priced too.
-Because my operating is somewhat intermittent these days I have two window stick on panels trickle charging two 130Ah batteries.
+Because my operating is currently somewhat intermittent, I have decided upon using two window stick on panels trickle charging two 130Ah batteries.
 This arrangement works really well even through winter.
-During summer peak sunlight hours to prevent overcharging I simply switch on radio, it's sufficient load then prevents over voltage.
-Crude arrangement but it works!
+During summer peak sunlight hours to prevent overcharging I simply switch on my radio, it's sufficient loading then prevents over voltage.
+A crude arrangement but it works!

 73 Derek G4CQM